 Accommodations near the Deutsches Museum

-- Best Luxury Hotel: Hyperion Hotel München
+- Luxury Hotel: Hyperion Hotel München

-- Best Mid-Range Hotel: Amaro Hotel
+- Mid-Range Hotel: Amaro Hotel

-- Best Budget Hotel: B&B Hotel München City-Nord
+- Budget Hotel: B&B Hotel München City-Nord

-- Best Rental: FLOW Bedroom Apartment
+- Vacation Rental: FLOW Bedroom Apartment

 10. Meet your Favorite Movie Characters at the Movie Park Germany